 Since inception, we have funded our operations primarily through sales of our equity securities, payments received under our collaboration agreements, debt financings, and interest income.
-As of December 31, 2014, we had received \$755.3 million in net proceeds from sales of our equity securities, including \$6.9 million in debt that we had retired through the issuance of our common stock, \$115.8 million in payments from collaboration agreements, \$23.3 million in interest income, and \$22.4 million in debt financing.
+As of December 31, 2013, we had received \$551.4 million in net proceeds from sales of our equity securities, including \$6.9 million in debt that we had retired through the issuance of our common stock, \$115.7 million in payments from collaboration agreements, \$22.4 million in debt financing, and \$22.6 million in interest income.

-At December 31, 2014, we had \$322.5 million in cash, cash equivalents, and investment securities compared to \$185.8 million at December 31, 2013.
-We anticipate that the level of cash used in our operations will increase in future periods in order to fund our planned NDA-enabling work and commercial activities for NUPLAZID and our ongoing and planned development activities for pimavanserin for other indications.
-We expect that our cash, cash equivalents, and investment securities will be sufficient to fund our planned operations at least into the second half of 2016.
+At December 31, 2013, we had \$185.8 million in cash, cash equivalents, and investment securities compared to \$108.0 million at December 31, 2012.
+We anticipate that the level of cash used in our operations will increase in 2014, relative to 2013, in order to fund our ongoing and planned development and precommercial activities for pimavanserin.
+We expect that our cash, cash equivalents, and investment securities will be greater than \$120 million at December 31, 2014, and that our cash resources will be sufficient to fund our operations at least through 2015.

-We may require significant additional financing in the future to fund our operations.
+We will require significant additional financing in the future to fund our operations.
 Our future capital requirements will depend on, and could increase significantly as a result of, many factors, including:

-- the progress in, and the costs of, our ongoing and planned development activities for pimavanserin, planned commercialization activities for NUPLAZID, and other research and development programs; - the costs of preparing applications for regulatory approvals for NUPLAZID and other product opportunities; - our ability to obtain regulatory approval for, and generate product sales from NUPLAZID or other products; - the costs of establishing, or contracting for, sales and marketing capabilities for NUPLAZID or other product opportunities; - the scope, prioritization and number of research and development programs; - the ability of our collaborators and us to reach the milestones or other events or developments triggering payments under our collaboration and licensing agreements, or our collaborators' ability to make payments under these agreements; - · our ability to enter into new, and to maintain existing, collaboration and license agreements; - the costs involved in filing, prosecuting, enforcing and defending patent claims and other intellectual property rights; and - the costs of securing manufacturing arrangements for clinical or commercial production of NUPLAZID or other product opportunities.
+- the progress in, and the costs of, our development and pre-commercialization activities for pimavanserin and other research and development programs; - the costs of preparing applications for regulatory approvals for our product candidates; - the costs of establishing, or contracting for, sales and marketing capabilities for our product candidates. - the scope, prioritization and number of research and development programs; - the ability of our collaborators and us to reach the milestones or other events or developments triggering payments under our collaboration and licensing agreements, or our collaborators ability to make payments under these agreements; - our ability to enter into new, and to maintain existing, collaboration and license agreements;

+- the costs involved in filing, prosecuting, enforcing and defending patent claims and other intellectual property rights; and - the costs of securing manufacturing arrangements for clinical or commercial production of product candidates.

-Unless and until we can generate significant cash from our operations, we expect to satisfy our future cash needs through our existing cash resources, public or private sales of our equity securities, debt financings, grant funding, strategic collaborations, or by otherwise licensing all or a portion of our product candidates or technology.
+Until we can generate significant continuing revenues, we expect to satisfy our future cash needs through strategic collaborations, public or private sales of our equity securities, debt financings, grant funding, or by licensing all or a portion of our product candidates or technology.
 We cannot be certain that adequate future funding will be available to us on acceptable terms, or at all.
 In the past, periods of turmoil and volatility in the financial markets have adversely affected the market capitalizations of many biotechnology companies and generally made equity and debt financing more difficult to obtain.
 These events, coupled with other factors, may limit our access to financing in the future.
-In particular, any unfavorable development in our NUPLAZID (pimavanserin) program could have a material adverse effect on our ability to raise additional capital.
+In particular, any unfavorable development in our pimavanserin program could have a material adverse effect on our ability to raise additional capital.

-If we need but cannot raise adequate additional capital in the future, we will be required to delay, reduce the scope of, or eliminate one or more of our research or development programs or our commercialization efforts.
+If we cannot raise adequate additional capital in the future, we will be required to delay, reduce the scope of, or eliminate one or more of our research or development programs or our commercialization efforts.
 We also may be required to relinquish greater or all rights to product candidates at an earlier stage of development or on less favorable terms than we would otherwise choose.